Lioravraham5/Permissions-Management-Library-Android/README.md

 ```

 ## Usage:
-1) **Add Permissions to AndroidManifest.xml:** Before using the permission manager, you must declare the required permissions in your `AndroidManifest.xml` file.
+**Step 1: Add Permissions to AndroidManifest.xml:** Before using the permission manager, you must declare the required permissions in your `AndroidManifest.xml` file.

 For General Permissions:
 Add the necessary permissions based on your app’s needs, for example: